Three people standing at a desk discussing something

 • Ease of creation.
 No state filing is required.
 The partnership is created when the partners begin business activities.

 • Low cost of operation.
-Because general partnerships are not formed by means of a state filing, they are not required to pay a formation filing fee, ongoing state fees or franchise taxes.
-The partnership must still obtain the business licenses and permits required for operation however.
+Because general partnerships are not formed through a state filing, they are not required to pay a formation filing fee, ongoing state fees or franchise taxes.
+The partnership must still obtain the business licenses and permits required for operation, however.

 • Few ongoing requirements.
-Unlike corporations, general partnerships are not required to hold annual meetings of the owners, issue partnership interest, and keep personal asset separate from business assets.
-Having a partnership agreement that outlines how the partnership will be managed, the roles of each partner, and what events will cause the partnership to end operations is recommended.
+Unlike corporations, general partnerships are not required to hold annual meetings of the owners, issue partnership interest, and keep personal assets separate from business assets.
+A partnership agreement that outlines how the partnership will be managed, the roles of each partner, and what events will cause the partnership to end operations is recommended.

 • Unlimited liability for general partners only.
 In a limited partnership (LP), at least one partner has unlimited liability—the general partner(s).
 The other partners (limited partners) have limited liability, meaning their personal assets typically cannot be used to satisfy business debts and liabilities.
 The amount of their liability is limited to their investment in the LP.